PipedreamHQ/pipedream/docs/docs/migrate-from-v1/README.md

 Not only can you test portions of your workflow in isolation, but you can also select a specific event to run against your workflow.

-In the **Test Trigger** portion of your trigger, you can select a past event seen by the workflow and build your steps against it - without having to retrigger it manually:
+In the **Test Trigger** portion of your trigger, you can select a past event seen by the workflow and build your steps against it - without having to re-trigger it manually:

 <div style="display: flex; justify-content: center;">
   <img src="./images/testing-individual-events.gif" alt="Test your workflow with a specific event">